Avis Budget Cure Kids 1000

 Do we drive to the start line and is that at our expense?
 When should we arrive?

 How you get to the start line is up to you (you can freight the car if you like) and yes, it is at your cost.
-If you speak with some car freight companies, you might be able to get transport donated.
-All teams need to be at the starting point at Peppers Clearwater Resort, Christchurch by 7am on Friday, the 12th of April.
+All teams need to be at the starting point at Peppers Clearwater Resort, Christchurch to depart by 7:30am, Friday the 27th of September.

 How do we get back from the finish line and who pays for that?
 How long do we spend at the finish destination?

 You need to arrange your own transport home at your own expense.
-Some teams choose to drive home, while others may choose to buy their car back at auction and drive.
 The prize giving will be held on the evening of the day we arrive back at the finish line, so we suggest booking both Friday and Saturday night at the finish location (at least).

 How do we get any excess gear back home?